Archived Webinar Training

 This 45-minute webinar was created for nurses and other health care workers who interact with TB patients or who supervise staff working with TB patients in a health care facility.

 October 8, 2014

-This 60-minute training for public and private clinicians and allied health personnel who work with pediatric tuberculosis.
+This 60-minute webinar was created for public and private clinicians and allied health personnel who work with pediatric tuberculosis.

 September 24, 2014

-The 90-minute training for physicians and other licensed medical professionals who diagnose and treat latent tuberculosis infection (LTBI).
+This 90-minute webinar was created for physicians and other licensed medical professionals who diagnose and treat latent tuberculosis infection (LTBI).
 The training focused on risk assessment, diagnosis, and treatment options for LTBI.